 Jupiter's gravitational impact on the solar system

 As the most massive body in the solar system after the sun, the pull of Jupiter's gravity has helped shape the fate of our system.
-It may have violently hurled Neptune and Uranus outward.
-Jupiter, along with Saturn, may have slung a barrage of debris toward the inner planets early in the system's history.
+It may have violently hurled Neptune and Uranus outward, according to calculations published in the journal Nature.
+Jupiter, along with Saturn, may have slung a barrage of debris toward the inner planets early in the system's history, according to an article in Science magazine.
 It may even nowadays help keep asteroids from bombarding Earth, and recent events certainly have shown that it can absorb potentially deadly impacts.

 Currently, Jupiter's gravitational field influences numerous asteroids that have clustered into the regions preceding and following Jupiter in its orbit around the sun.
 These are known as the Trojan asteroids, after three large asteroids there, Agamemnon, Achilles and Hector, names drawn from the Iliad, Homer's epic about the Trojan War.